Fuyukai/Tinlok/docs/modules/copperchain/closingscope.rst

 Closeable and ClosingScope
 ==========================

+.. versionchanged:: 1.2.0

+    Moved from Tinlok-Core to Copperchain.

 .. note::

     Parts of this applies to the version of Kotlin/Native with primitive ARC memory management